 As said before, the rules in Scotland Or Northern Ireland are slightly different, so please do use the links above to find out more information about the elopement legalities for your intimate wedding day.

-Sadly a spur of the moment whisking away to get married in the UK isn’t entirely as accurate as we would like.
-Paperwork and legal celebrants who legally marry you need to plan not only the schedule to make your elopement but also they need to sort out all the legal paperwork that goes with it.
+Sadly a spur of the moment urge to run away to get married in the UK isn’t entirely as accurate as we would like.
+Paperwork and legal celebrants who will legally marry you need to plan not only the schedule to make your elopement wedding but also they need to sort out all the legal paperwork that goes with it.